AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-data-sources.md

 1. Specify the following details for the OData service:

     * Service Root URL for the OData service to be configured.
-    * Select the authentication type — None, OAuth2.0, Basic Authentication, or Custom Authentication — to access the OData service, and accordingly provide the details for authentication.
+    * Select the authentication type — None, OAuth2.0, Basic Authentication, API Key, or Custom Authentication — to access the OData service, and accordingly provide the details for authentication.

+    If you select **[!UICONTROL API Key]** as the authentication type, specify the value for the API key.
+The API key can be sent as a request header or as a query parameter.
+Select one of these options from the **[!UICONTROL Location]** drop-down list and specify the name of the header or the query parameter in the **[!UICONTROL Parameter Name]** field accordingly.

    >[!NOTE]
    >